 Many, if not most flashlights that run on ONE AA cell, can also accept a 14500 lithium battery.
 MOST flashlights that use TWO AA cells, CANNOT accept 14500 batteries.
 This is because the voltage of the light will typically not go above 4 volts.
 Ergo, ONE 3.7 volt battery is okay, but TWO of them, is TOO MUCH voltage!
 It would physically kill your flashlight to feed it that much power!

 For a 2xAA flashlight to be able to run on two 14500’s, the light would need to be able to accept up to 8 volts.
 I don’t know of any that do.
 The only reason for using a 14500 in a flashlight is to get a boost of lumens.
 Most should be brighter, but it depends on the light.
 It’s also a good idea to read the manufacturers specifications carefully, which should indicate the working voltage range.
 Sometimes even though the light might accept the cell, the manufacturer might void the warranty if the cell causes the unit to fail.
 This is dependent upon whether the manufacturer stands behind the use of lithium cells.
 If they advise against it, it’s their right to void the warranty.

 Sometimes, using a 14500 battery in a flashlight can cause it to become unusually hot.
-Caution is advised in that case.
-Overheating of the light could cause irreversible damage.
+Caution is advised in that case, even though many flashlights have protective measures at dealing with LED generated heat.
+Try to make sure the device you’re powering can handle voltages over 1.5, or the extra power could cause irreversible damage.
 When using Lithium-ion batteries it’s very important to know how to handle them, and to be aware of the possible dangers… such as added heat.
 This post talks about handling lithium cells safely.